 Any city with artistic ambitions deserves its fair share of film festivals.
-And among such offerings in Vienna, the biggest and most prestigious is the Viennale, first held in 1960.
+And among such offerings in Vienna, the biggest and most prestigious is the Viennale.

 - One of Europe’s top film festivals

 - Premieres, galas, prizes and stars (you know the deal)

 - Opportunity to see films not otherwise shown in Austria